Strong Start Transition Services

 Our learning sessions are relayed through a variety of techniques: short sessions and/or short bites with frequent breaks; a wide variety of presentation techniques used during each module; extensive use of role-playing; video clips — including Ted Talks; limited use of lecture; some readings and discussion groups; workbooks; individual one-on-one time; and, rewards, certificates and ceremonies for completion of some of the modules contained in the curriculum.

-We give each program participant a one-month bus pass that helps him/her get around Albuquerque.
-After the first free bus pass, they can purchase additional one-month passes for only $10.00.
-(These passes cost $30.00 for folks who are not coming to Best Chance.)
-Also, if they get a new job that requires work hours when buses are not running, we help get them set up with Rio Metro—a program that provides taxi rides during the first months at a new work site.
+The city of Albuquerque now offers free bus rides.
+If our program participants get a new job that requires work hours when buses are not running, we help get them set up with Rio Metro—a program that provides taxi rides during the first months at a new work site.
 Talk to us about other transportation options.

 Peer Support Worker Training